NayanPrakash11/TS_AI-tooling-internship/src/README.md

 ##How to run the project:
+please do these steps in visual studio code or any preferable IDE.
 1. Create a python virtual environment, RUN: "python -m venv venv"
 2. Activate the virtual environment: "venv/scripts/activate" (for windows)
 3. Now to install the dependencies run: "pip install -r requirements.txt"